Start Your Love Affair With Lawn Stripes

-If you’ve ever sat down to watch a game of football or cricket and found yourself admiring the stripes on the grass more than the actual sport then, it’s official, you’re a keen gardener at heart.
+Start Your Love Affair With Lawn Stripes – If you’ve ever sat down to watch a game of football or cricket and found yourself admiring the stripes on the grass more than the actual sport then, it’s official, you’re a keen gardener at heart.
 Don’t worry, that’s nothing to be ashamed of.
-We much prefer pondering the groundsman’s technique than questioning the manager’s tactics, which is partly because it’s more interesting and mainly because it’s more useful.
+We much prefer pondering the groundsman’s technique than questioning the manager’s tactics.
+Which is partly because it’s more interesting and mainly because it’s more useful.

 The reason we’re telling you this is simple: putting stripes into a lawn is one of the most amazing ways to add a little drama to your outside space.
-It adds that extra layer of fascination, that little bit more pizzazz and wow-factor, and it helps you win that battle of the lawns you’ve been locked in with your neighbour (even if neither of you has verbally accepted the challenge).
+It adds that extra layer of fascination.
+That little bit more pizzazz and wow-factor.
+It also helps you win that battle of the lawns you’ve been locked in with your neighbour (even if neither of you has verbally accepted the challenge).

 So, without further ado, here is everything you need to know about striping your lawn:

 “Tell Me, Sir, What Is This Striping Thing You Speak Of?”

 If you thought putting stripes into your lawn required a) dark magic or b) rocket science, then we have some good news for you: there’s nothing more to it than you pushing the grass down one way and then the other as you mow your lawn.
 It’s kind of like when you’re at a dinner party and you try and brush the canape crumbs off your velvet jacket.
 The grain suddenly gives off a different effect, whether lighter or darker.
 This is exactly the same with the stripes on a football pitch, an effect that’s caused by light reflecting off the grass.
 Blades pushed toward you look dark and those bent away look light.
 It’s just science, man.